Demosthenian Literary Society

-The Demosthenian Literary Society is a literary society focused on extemporaneous debate at the University of Georgia in Athens, Georgia.
+The Demosthenian Literary Society is a debate society at the University of Georgia in Athens, Georgia.
 It is among the oldest literary societies in the English-speaking world and was founded on February 19, 1803, by the first graduating class of the university's Franklin College.
 The object of the society is "to promote the cause of science and truth by the cultivation of oratory and the art of debate at weekly meetings."
 It is named after the Greek orator Demosthenes.

-The society meets every Thursday during the academic school year at 7 pm and once during the summer in Demosthenian Hall on UGA's North Campus.
+The society meets every week during the academic school year in Demosthenian Hall on UGA's North Campus.
 In addition to its relations with other organizations at the University of Georgia, like the Phi Kappa Literary Society, the society maintains relationships with other Literary and Debate societies across the United States, including the Philodemic Society at Georgetown University, the Dialectic and Philanthropic Societies at UNC-Chapel Hill and the Philolexian Society at Columbia University.

 History

 Augustin Clayton, James Jackson, and Williams Rutherford are recognized as the founding fathers of Demosthenian.
 Clayton became the first student to receive his diploma from Franklin College and went on to become a federal judge and a U.S. Representative from Georgia, with Georgia's Clayton County being named in his honor.
 Rutherford and Jackson went on to become professors at Franklin College.

 After 167 years of male-only membership, the first female members of the society were inducted on March 4, 1970.
 President Sherrill Watkins presided over the initiation of Kathy Conrad, a freshman from Atlanta, and Bebe Herring, a junior from Athens.
-By the late 1970s, female members were heavily active in the society and held numerous offices—even President.
+By the late 1970s, female members were heavily active in the society and held numerous offices—even the President.
 Today, the society has slightly more female than male members.

 Citing issues of student disenfranchisement within the UGA and U.S. political systems, the society voted in 2012 to secede from the United States of America as the micronation 'Demosthenia.'
 This resolution was acknowledged as a move to raise the society's profile and to encourage lively debate.

 In the wake of the Unite the Right rally in Charlottesville, Virginia in August 2017, the society removed their portrait of Confederate general and honorary member Robert E. Lee from their building.
 The debate attracted significant media attention, with various newspapers such as the Red and Black appearing for the debate.
 The motion was passed by a unanimous vote of 27–0.